pagopa/io-auth-n-identity-domain/README.md

 ### `/infra`

 It contains the _infrastructure-as-code_ project that defines the resources for the project as well as the executuion environments.
 Database schemas and migrations are defined here too, in case they are needed.

-### `/docs`

-Technical documentation about the project.
-Topics that may be included are architecture overviews, [ADRs](https://adr.github.io/), coding standards, and anything that can be relevant for a developer approaching the project as a contributor or as an auditor.

-User documentation doesn't usually go in here.
-For public packages, it must go in the package's `README` file so that it will also be uploaded to the registry; user-faced documentation websites, when needed by the project, go under the `/apps` folder as they are treated as end-user applications.

 ## Releases